 The Texas Grants Resource Center is located at 3001 Lake Austin Boulevard.
 See website for office hours.
 Individual appointments may be scheduled online.

-Here’s a snapshot of the presentations made, events hosted, and honors received by the talented and dedicated staff of the Hogg Foundation during the month of January 2026.
+A snapshot of the presentations made, events hosted, and honors received by the staff of the Hogg Foundation during the month of April 2026.